Massive Spatial Qubits for Testing Macroscopic Nonclassicality and Casimir Induced Entanglement

-To measure the spin-motion entanglement in the above state, we have to measure variables of spin and spatial qubit.
-It is convenient to perform the spatial qubit measurement first.
-As shown in Fig.\ref{fig2}, after a required period of free evolution $t^{x,y}_{\text{meas}}$, measurements of the spatial qubit operators are made as depicted earlier; the light shone on the object should not interact at all with the embedded spin degree of freedom if it is completely {\em off-resonant} with any relevant spin transition.
+To measure the spin-motion entanglement in $|\phi^+\rangle$, we have to measure variables of spin and spatial qubit.
+Here we specifically want to estimate the action of measuring one of these qubits on the quantum state of the other.
+During this measurement, the inhomogeneous magnetic field causing the Stern-Gerlach splitting is simply switched off so that spin coherence can be maintained using any dynamical decoupling schemes as required\cite{bar2013solid}.
+Alternatively, one can also use more pristine nano diamond with less surface defects.
+As shown in Fig.\ref{fig2}, after a required period of free evolution $t^{x,y}_{\text{meas}}$, measurements of the spatial qubit operators are made; the light shone on the object should not interact at all with the embedded spin degree of freedom if it is completely {\em off-resonant} with any relevant spin transition.
 Immediately after measuring the spatial qubit, the spin degree of freedom is directly measured in various bases.
-The latter could be implemented, for example, with a NV centre spin qubit in a nano-diamond crystal, where the spin state is rotated by a microwave pulse, which corresponds to basis change, followed by a fluorescence measurement by shining a laser resonant with an optical transition \cite{hensen2015loophole}.
-As the spin measurement is very efficient, we only need to consider the resolutions $\delta x, \delta t$ of the spatial qubit measurements (we integrate over all spreads in the $y$ and $z$ directions) so that the effective spatial Pauli $X$ and $Y$ operators are then projections onto a mixed state with phase angle ranging from $\theta-\frac{\delta\theta}{2}$ to $\theta+\frac{\delta\theta}{2}$ with $\delta\theta=\frac{ md}{\hbar t^{x,y}_{\text{meas}}}\delta x - \frac{xmd }{\hbar (t^{x,y}_{\text{meas}})^2}\delta t$.
-For purposes of coherence, which continuosly decreases with time, it is best to choose time of the order of the minimum allowed time for overlap of the wavepackets, i.e., choose $t^{x,y}_{\text{meas}} = d (2\sigma_dm)/\hbar$ so that $\delta\theta=\frac{\delta x}{2\sigma_d} - \frac{x \hbar}{4\sigma_d^2 m d}\delta t$.
+The latter could be implemented, for example, with a NV center spin qubit in a nano-diamond crystal, where the spin state is rotated by a microwave pulse, which corresponds to basis change, followed by a fluorescence measurement by shining a laser resonant with an optical transition \cite{hensen2015loophole}.
+The implementation would require cryogenic temperature of the diamond\cite{zhou2014quantum,wang2020coherent}.
+So the spin coherence time is much greater than the experimental time scale\cite{bar2013solid}.
+As the spin measurement is very efficient, we only need to consider the resolutions $\delta x, \delta t$ of the spatial qubit measurements so that the effective spatial Pauli $X$ and $Y$ operators are then projections onto a mixed state with phase angle ranging from $\theta-\frac{\delta\theta}{2}$ to $\theta+\frac{\delta\theta}{2}$ with $\delta\theta=\frac{ md}{\hbar t^{x,y}_{\text{meas}}}\delta x - \frac{xmd }{\hbar (t^{x,y}_{\text{meas}})^2}\delta t$.
+For purposes of coherence, which continuously decreases with time, it is best to choose time of the order of the minimum allowed time for overlap of the wavepackets, i.e., choose $t^{x,y}_{\text{meas}} = d (2\sigma_dm)/\hbar$ so that $\delta\theta=\frac{\delta x}{2\sigma_d} - \frac{x \hbar}{4\sigma_d^2 m d}\delta t$.
 The approximate Pauli matrices are then: